CS171/2022/syllabus.md

 *DCE students:* Attendance for both the virtual class section and the virtual lab are strongly encouraged but not mandatory.
 You might be excused from the virtual class or lab on an individual basis.
 DCE students participate completely online, there is no in-person participation for DCE students.

 ### Late Policy
-We will deduct 10% of an assignment's points per day that it is submitted late.
-However, we will drop your lowest homework score at the end of the semester.
-We give no extra extensions for being sick or traveling, so we strongly encourage you to choose wisely on which homework you want to drop.
+You can use 4 late days for your homework throughout the semester (not on the final project).
+However, you can use no more than 2 late days on any single homework.
+We post assignments ahead of time and give you plenty of time to complete them.
+So please plan ahead, we do not make any exceptions.
+For unexcused late submissions, we will deduct 10% of an assignment's points per day that it is submitted late.

 Rare exceptions can be made on a case-by-case basis.
 If you have a verifiable medical condition or other special circumstances that interfere with your coursework, please let the head TF know as soon as possible.
 You will need to provide a written note or email from a medical professional or your resident dean confirming your inability to participate in course work.

 ### Collaboration Policy
 We expect you to adhere to the Harvard Honor Code at all times.
 Failure to adhere to the honor code and our policies may result in serious penalties, up to and including automatic failure in the course and reference to the ad board.

 You may discuss your homework and labs with other students, but you are expected to be intellectually honest and give credit where credit is due.
 In particular:

-* You may submit the same lab notebook as your lab pair partner, but you must add their name to your notebook submission;
+You may submit the same lab notebook as your lab pair partner, but you must add their name to your notebook submission;
-* You have to complete your homework and weekly quizzes entirely on your own;
+You have to complete your homework and weekly quizzes entirely on your own;
-* You may discuss your homework with your lab partner for that week.
+You may discuss your homework with your lab partner for that week.
 You can discuss your code structure and help each other debugging.
 However, you may not share homework code.
-* You cannot share your homework code with anyone else, including on EdStem;
+You cannot share your homework code with anyone else, including on EdStem;
-* You may not submit the same or similar work to this course that you have submitted or will submit to another, and
-* You may not provide or make available solutions to individuals who take or may take this course in the future.
+You may not submit the same or similar work to this course that you have submitted or will submit to another, and You may not provide or make available solutions to individuals who take or may take this course in the future.
 If the assignment allows it and for your projects, you may use third-party libraries and example code, so long as the material is available to all students in the class and you give proper attribution.
 Do not remove any original copyright notices and headers.

 *DCE Students:* You are responsible for understanding Harvard Extension School policies on academic integrity (https://extension.harvard.edu/for-students/student-policies-conduct/academic-integrity/Links to an external site.) and how to use sources responsibly.
 Stated most broadly, academic integrity means that all course work submitted, whether a draft or a final version of a paper, project, take-home exam, online exam, computer program, oral presentation, or lab report, must be your own words and ideas, or the sources must be clearly acknowledged.
 The potential outcomes for violations of academic integrity are serious and ordinarily include all of the following: required withdrawal (RQ), which means a failing grade in the course (with no refund), the suspension of registration privileges, and a notation on your transcript.